jlyonsmith/ico2pngs/README.md

 - Converts each image in the `.ico` file into `.png` data
 - Returns png data in a buffer, width, height & bits per pixel
+- Works in Node.js and in a browser

 ## Install